 - Start by enhancing your self-management skills through how you control and adapt your emotions, mood, reactions, and responses.

 - Begin harnessing your emotions to motivate yourself to take appropriate action, commit, follow through, and work toward achieving your goals.
 (On the subject of emotions, you will also want to take a look at this post next: A Surprising but Easy Strategy to Reduce Emotional Hijacking)

 - Develop empathy by discerning the feelings of others, understanding their emotions, and utilizing that understanding to relate to others more effectively.
 (Read about developing empathy in this post)

-- Build relationships, communicate with others in social situations, lead, negotiate conflict, and work as part of a team.
+- Build relationships, communicate with others in social situations, lead, negotiate conflict, and work as a team.

-Emotional intelligence is so critical to success that it accounts for 58% of performance in all types of jobs, making it something well worth working on.
+Emotional intelligence is so critical to success that it accounts for 58% of job performance, making it worth working on.
 Furthermore, research indicates individuals with high emotional intelligence are ten times more productive than those with low emotional intelligence.
-It's no wonder 90% of top performers score high in emotional intelligence!
+No wonder 90% of top performers score high in emotional intelligence!

 Strengthening your EI is definitely within your reach, and as I've mentioned, it will positively impact your life.

-And leaders, this is for you: take a look at my EI Assessments and Coaching services to learn what makes an emotionally effective leader.
+Leaders, this is for you: take a look at my EI Assessments and Coaching services to learn what makes an emotionally effective leader.
 Emotionally intelligent leaders employ specific emotional and social skills to impact how they perceive and express themselves, develop and maintain relationships, and cope with everyday challenges.
-These skills help them get better results, faster, and with less stress and drama.
+These skills help them get better results faster and with less stress and drama.
 And you can learn all of these skills in my seven-hour intensive workshops.

 Sign up for Linda’s monthly tips to build your Emotional Intelligence and reduce Emotional Hijacking!